rgmz/kingfisher/README.md

 - **Hands-free updates** – Add `--self-update` to any Kingfisher command

   * If a newer version exists, Kingfisher will download it, replace the running binary, and re-launch itself with the **exact same arguments**.
   * If the update fails or no newer release is found, the current run proceeds as normal

+- **Manual update** – Run `kingfisher self-update` to update the binary without scanning

 - **Disable version checks** – Pass `--no-update-check` to skip both the startup and shutdown checks entirely